Philoctetes: Stories

 Once back in military company outside Troy, they employed either Machaon the surgeon or more likely Podalirius the physician, both sons of the immortal physician Asclepius, to heal his wound permanently.
 Philoctetes challenged and would have killed Paris, son of Priam, in single combat were it not for the debates over future Greek strategy.
 In one version it was Philoctetes who killed Paris.
 He shot four times: the first arrow went wide; the second struck his bow hand; the third hit him in the right eye; the fourth hit him in the heel, so there was no need of a fifth shot.
 Philoctetes sided with Neoptolemus about continuing to try to storm the city.
 They were the only two to think so because they had not had the war-weariness of the prior ten years.
 Afterward, Philoctetes was among those chosen to hide inside the Trojan Horse, and during the sack of the city he killed many famed Trojans.

 According to another myth, Pylius (Πύλιος), the son of god Hephaestus, healed Philoctetes at Lemnos.

+Another version has Philoctetes cared for on Lemnos by a shepherd of King Actor named Iphimachus, son of Dolops, until Odysseus and Diomedes come to collect him.

+Yet another version has Philoctetes healed by the soil of Lemnos itself.
+He later helped Euneus, the king of Lemnos, drive out the Carians (Trojan allies) from the smaller Lemnian isles.
+As a reward, Euneus granted him a portion of land that was later called Akesa.
+Afterward, he rejoined the Trojan War.

 A scholiast commenting on Apollonius's Argonautica lists Philoctetes as one of the male lovers of Heracles.